YaserMarey/tf_exp/README.md

 so that it would predict a 7 bedroom house as costing close to 400k

 ### Experiment # 2
+In this experiment I am developing a template like code that has the needed steps to train and classify images.
+I am testing this template with two datasets:

-Convolutional Neural Network to Detect Handwritten Digits - MINST DataSet Convolutional Neural Network to Detect Fashion Articles - Fashion-MINST DataSet
+Convolutional Neural Network to Detect Handwritten Digits - MINST DataSet http://yann.lecun.com/exdb/mnist/ Convolutional Neural Network to Detect Fashion Articles - Fashion-MINST DataSet https://github.com/zalandoresearch/fashion-mnist

 #### DataSet
 The MNIST dataset contains images of handwritten digits from 0 to 9, with 28x28 grayscale images of 65,000 fashion products from 10 categories, and 6,500 images per category.
 The training set has 60,000 images, and the test set has 10,000 images.